Burien teen who shot friend charged with manslaughter

-Jonathan Daniel Edward Anderson, 16, is accused of one count of manslaughter in the first degree and one count of unlawful possession of a firearm in the second degree, according to court documents

-The teen who accidentally shot his friend while playing with a gun is being charged as an adult in King County Superior Court.

-Jonathan Daniel Edward Anderson, 16, is accused of one count of manslaughter in the first degree and one count of unlawful possession of a firearm in the second degree, according to court documents.
+Jonathan Daniel Edward Anderson, 16, is charged with one count of first-degree manslaughter and one count of second-degree unlawful possession of a firearm, according to court documents.
 His bail is set at $100,000.

+The teen who accidentally shot his friend while playing with a gun has been charged as an adult in King County Superior Court.

-Manslaughter in the first degree is a class A felony, according to the Revised Code of Washington.
+Jonathan Daniel Edward Anderson, 16, is charged with one count of first-degree manslaughter and one count of second-degree unlawful possession of a firearm, according to court documents.
+His bail is set at $100,000.
+First-degree manslaughter is a class A felony, according to the Revised Code of Washington.

 On Aug.
-14, King County Sheriff’s Office deputies responded to a shooting at the 12600 block of 12th Avenue South in Burien, where Anderson fatally shot 14-year-old Onjeray Devereaux-Hale.
-He was booked into the King County Juvenile Detention Center that night.
+14, King County sheriff’s deputies responded to a shooting at the 12600 block of 12th Avenue South in Burien after 14-year-old Onjeray Devereaux-Hale was fatally shot.
+Anderson was booked into the King County Juvenile Detention Center that night.
 Charges were filed Friday.

+The Seattle Times generally does not name juveniles charged with a crime unless they’re charged in adult court.

 Most Read Local Stories